-Poirier adds, “In 1972, Robert Parish [future Center and NBA star for the Boston Celtics] was one of the first seven-footers I ever met.
-There were a few LSU basketball players who were also over seven feet tall, but none looked as intimidating as ‘The Chief’ Robert Parish or André.”
+Poirier adds, "In 1972, Robert Parish [future Center and NBA star for the Boston Celtics] was one of the first seven-footers I ever met.
+A few LSU basketball players were also over seven feet tall, but none looked as intimidating as ‘The Chief’ Robert Parish or André."

 Encounters With André the Giant, From Our Readers Who Were Also Wrestlers

 The readers of Pro Wrestling Stories come from all walks of life and professions, including current and former professional wrestlers who also wanted to share their stories about meeting André.

-First, we have Ken “Dazzler” Dunlop, who was a 12-time Australian tag titles champion with Wayne “Lofty” Pickford, where they teamed up from 1981-1996 and were briefly an incarnation of the Kangaroos in 1988 trying to work in Canada.
-“Dazzler” shares with us that he had toured with André in 1984, and in 1985 he also worked with stars such as The Cuban Assassin, Mark and Jay Youngblood, Spiros Arion, and Cyclone Negro.
-He fondly remembers André by saying, “I had the pleasure of meeting André and working on shows with him on several occasions.
-I found him to be a very nice man, great sense of humor.
-He watched my matches and complimented me on them, which made me feel great.”
+First, we have Ken "Dazzler" Dunlop, a 12-time Australian tag titles champion with Wayne "Lofty" Pickford.
+They teamed up from 1981-1996 and were briefly an incarnation of the Kangaroos in 1988, trying to work in Canada.
+"Dazzler" shares with us that he had toured with André in 1984, and in 1985 he also worked with stars such as The Cuban Assassin, Mark and Jay Youngblood, Spiros Arion, and Cyclone Negro.
+He fondly remembers André by saying, "I had the pleasure of meeting André and working on shows with him on several occasions.
+I found him to be a very nice man with a great sense of humor.
+He watched my matches and complimented me on them, which made me feel great."

-Rick Bauer was a former wrestler in the National Wrestling Federation (NWF) in the mid to late ’80s but also an editor, videographer, writer, and producer for ESPN and Comcast Sportsnet Philadelphia.
+Rick Bauer was a former wrestler in the National Wrestling Federation (NWF) in the mid to late ’80s and an editor, videographer, writer, and producer for ESPN and Comcast Sportsnet Philadelphia.
 For several years now, he’s tried to present his Bobby Champion TV series to the fans — a story about a collegiate wrestler who forgoes his wrestling scholarship when he finds out his girlfriend is pregnant.
 Instead, he takes a different route and tries his hand in the world of pro wrestling to support his family, where he acquires fame and fortune but also suffers the pitfalls that come with it.